EmanuelButoiGit/clock/README.md

 Press:
 Left / right click - to set the minutes
 "A" / "D" key - to set the hour
-Arrows - to move the clock
+Arrow keys - to move the clock